MatthiasGN/PyDataStructures/README.md

 # PyDataStructures
-What we use to organise, edit and manipulate our data.
+What is used to organise, edit and manipulate data in Python.

 ---
 ### Classification